 What to wear in Dubai?

 Make sure to pack the right clothes when you’re traveling to Dubai.
 It is true that you must adhere to the UAE dress code, but don’t let that stop you from being well prepared for your tropical desert holiday in Dubai.
 The climate is hot and dry, and the desert safari will have you struggling with sand.
-Keep these clothing tips for Dubai in mind before you get packing:
+Keep these Dubai clothing laws in mind before you get packing:

 - Make sure to wear light fabrics such as cotton and linen.